rubyonjets/jets-docs/_docs/database/dynamodb/vs/aws-record.md

 post.save
 ```

-Believe Aws::Record saving notation seems is more lightweight.
+The Aws::Record saving notation is more lightweight.
 Validations were removed in [#17](https://github.com/aws/aws-sdk-ruby-record/pull/17) to reduce the scope of the library.
 So you do not get [Callbacks]({% link _docs/database/dynamodb/model/callbacks.md %}) and [Validations]({% link _docs/database/dynamodb/model/validations.md %}).

 ## Batch Operations